 The advanced module “Admin User” ticks off another WordPress.org recommendation.

-WordPress.org recommends using the principle “Security through obscurity” in two places.
+WordPress.org recommends using the principle of “Security through obscurity” in two places.

-The first is to rename the administrator account, the second is to change the “table_prefix.” iThemes Security offers the possibility to make both adjustments; the change of the “table_prefix” takes place in the next but one step.
+The first is to rename the administrator account; the second is to change the “table_prefix.”
+Solid Security offers the possibility to make both adjustments; the change of the “table_prefix” takes place in the next but one step.

 When installing WordPress, the admin username is “admin” by default.
 This default setting is often not changed, especially with one-click WordPress installations by the hosting provider.
-But even if you install WordPress yourself, you may haven’t changed the username because you didn’t know any better.
+But even if you had installed WordPress, you might not have changed the username because you didn’t know anything better.
 That makes it much easier for attackers to gain access to the website, as they do not have to crack the name and password, only the password.

 If your administrator username is “admin,” you will see the field “New Admin Username.”
-If you do not see the field, it is an indicator that you did everything correctly during the installation.
+If you do not see the field, it indicates that you did everything correctly during the installation.

 I skip the “Change User ID 1” field at this point, as it can lead to complications when using plugins.